vondele/cdbexplore/Readme.md

 URL        : Link displaying the found PV in chessdb.
 ```

 Observe that `cdbsearch` is able to detect proven mate scores within cdb, and can help construct proofs for these.
-Once a proven mate line has been found, it is indicated by the PV ending in `CHECKMATE`, whereas `checkmate` simply indicates a PV line that ends in a checkmate, but in theory a better defence could exist.
+Once a proven mate line has been found, it is indicated by the PV ending in e.g. `CHECKMATE (#3)`, whereas `checkmate` simply indicates a PV line that ends in a checkmate, but in theory a better defence could exist.

 ## `cdbbulksearch`